Ishu813/Ishu813/README.md

 ---

 <p align="center">
-  ⭐ *If you like my cosmic projects, drop a star — it keeps the galaxy spinning!*
+  ⭐ *If you like my projects, drop a star — it boosts my coding strength!*
 </p>